Posture Exercises for Upper and Lower Back

 Upper back exercise

-This exercise targets the area of the neck and shoulders.
+It is one of the best upper back exercises that targets the area of the neck and shoulders.

 - The starting position is the same as in the previous exercise.
 Stand straight on the base with the belt in front of you and the poles behind your shoulders.
 Make sure that the belt is tightened so that it is pressed tight against your front when you stand up straight.
 This gives the poles the tension required for the motion and the pelvis is pressed against the belt, the lower back becomes activated, and the impact on the entire area of the back is intensified.